section-engineering-education/engineering-education/articles/getting-started-with-inheritance-using-c/index.md

 - A basic understanding of how Classes work.

 ### Base classes vs Derived classes
 A **Base** class produces derived classes that inherit the properties of the base class.

 Inheritance forms a tree-like Hierarchy:

 ![inheritance tree](/engineering-education/Getting-started-with-inheritance-using-c#/tree-of-inheritance.png)

- **In inheritance**, an object is often an object of another class and all derived classes are objects of their base class, also, note that constructors are not inherited.
-This is how you specify a class child derived from class father: `class child: father`.
+**In inheritance**, an object is often an object of another class and all derived classes are objects of their base class, also note that constructors are not inherited.

+This is how you specify a class child derived from class father: `class child: father`

 ### Protected members vs Internal members
-A derived class can access the **protected members** of a base class, on the other hand **Internal members** Can only be accessed by a class declared within the same domain.
+A derived class can access the **protected members** of a base class, on the other hand **Internal members** cnn only be accessed by a class declared within the same domain.

 ### The proper way to use inheritance
-Before we dig into the code we should always include the word **Override** if we need to reuse a method in a derived class inherited from a base class, also, the word **Virtual** is needed before the method in a base class if we are going to override it in a derived class.
+Before we dig into the code it's important to note that we include the word **Override** when we need to reuse a method in a derived class inherited from a base class.

+if we are going to override a method in a derived class we can use the word **Virtual** before the method in a base class.

 The following example will calculate the area and perimeter of a circle using inheritance.

-in this piece of code, we will define two private point coordinates, then we will define a constructor that takes two integers from the main.
+In this piece of code, we'll define two private point coordinates, then we'll define a constructor that takes two integers from the main.

 **Note** that Output statements use a reference (This) to implicitly call the ToString method.